seeu-inspace/easyg/mobile/README.md

 - Check for HTML injections
 - Search for XSS
   - With this type of attack, it's possible to achieve an RCE.
-Check [this](https://www.joshmorony.com/why-xss-attacks-are-more-dangerous-for-capacitor-cordova-apps/) and [this](https://research.securitum.com/security-problems-of-apache-cordova-steal-the-entire-contents-of-the-phone_s-memory-card-with-one-xss/)
+Check [this](https://www.joshmorony.com/why-xss-attacks-are-more-dangerous-for-capacitor-cordova-apps/)

 ## Hardcoded strings